marcov4lente/marcov4lente/_posts/2017-03-15-installing-and-setting-up-Gulp-on-an-Ubuntu-16-04-xenial-server.md

 layout: article
 title:  "Installing and setting up Gulp on an Ubuntu 16.04 Server"
 date:   2017-03-15 10:04:54 +0000
-description: This guide will outline the installation of the above requirements on an Ubuntu 16.04 Linux operating system.
+description: This guide will outline the installation of the Node and NPM on an Ubuntu 16.04 Linux operating system.
 categories: Linux
 permalink: articles/installing-and-setting-up-Gulp-on-an-Ubuntu-16-04-xenial-server.html
 ---